VishalKr007/myblog/README.md

          flask initdb

-3. Run the MyBlog app using the command:
+3. Instructing flask to use the correct application:

-      >set FLASK_APP=myblog
+      set FLASK_APP=myblog

+4. now Run the myblog Application:

-      >flask run
+      flask run

 4. Now open the browser and enter the following address: